 Description of Hurupaki School

-The school is well resourced and is set within spacious grounds containing a solar-heated swimming pool, a large school hall and state-of-the-art library.
+The school is well resourced and is set within spacious grounds containing a swimming pool, a large school hall and state-of-the-art library.
 The child-focused play areas include extensive sports fields, adventure playground, netball/tennis courts, a junior ‘pirate ship’ playground adjoining a ‘desert island’ sandpit.
 A challenging climbing frame – the ‘Roplay Ball’, a fitness trail and a new 506m long bike track.

 The children take great pride in their friends, their school and its environment and reflect our motto “Hurupaki Cares”.
 A special feature of our school is the fact that it sits at the foot of Hurupaki Mountain where a wetland area has been developed.
 This unique resource is our focus for environmental education and is also used for study by other schools and educational organisations.
 Our children, from Year One to Year Six, work hard in their environment to keep it healthy and attractive.
 We have a Silver Enviroschools award for our commitment to creating this sustainable environment.